-- 14. Answering paragraph 14, admit that MTI was the collective bargaining agent for five separate units of employees in regard to the CBAs, admit that the employees in those units included teachers, other related professional personnel, and certain staff, deny that the employees covered by the CBAs are collectively referred to in the CBAs as "teachers," admit that the employees covered by one of the CBAs for the 2014-2015 school year and one of the CBAs for the 2015-2016 school year are referred to in those CBAs as "teachers," and deny any remaining allegations. - District collectively bargain a contract for the 2014-2015 school year with each of the five separate units of employees represented by MTI, admit that this bargaining occurred in September of 2013, admit that a true and correct copy of a joint letter from the District and MTI is attached as Exhibit A to Plaintiff's Complaint, affirmatively allege that Exhibit A to Plaintiff's Complaint speaks for itself, affirmatively allege that MTI and the District were acting in conformance with the ruling from the trial court in Madison Teachers, Inc. v.
+- Inc. v.
+Walker ruled portions of Act 10 unconstitutional, null and void, deny that MMSD, the Board, and MTI collectively bargained on subjects prohibited by Act 10, deny that the collective bargaining agreements that were reached with units represented by MTI for 2014-2015 and 2015-2016 contain terms prohibited by Act 10 for these answering defendants, and deny any other allegations in paragraph 13. - 14.
+Answering paragraph 14, admit. - District collectively bargain a contract for the 2014-2015 school year with each of the five separate units of employees represented by MTI, admit that this bargaining occurred in September of 2013, admit that a true and correct copy of a joint letter from the District and MTI is attached as Exhibit A to Plaintiff's Complaint, affirmatively allege that Exhibit A to Plaintiff's Complaint speaks for itself, affirmatively allege that MTI and the District were acting in conformance with the ruling from the trial court in Madison Teachers, Inc. v.
 Walker, and deny any other allegations in paragraph 15. - 16.
-Answering paragraph 16, admit that a true and correct copy of a letter sent to the District on October 3, 2013 is attached as Exhibit B to Plaintiff's Complaint; deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all; affirmatively allege on information and belief that at the time Exhibit B was sent, neither WILL nor Attorney Esenberg represented plaintiff; admit that the text quoted in paragraph 16 is text that is included in that letter; affirmatively allege that the letter contains other terms and that it speaks for itself; admit that the letter includes a signature block and letterhead indicating that it was sent by the Wisconsin Institute for Law & Liberty ("WILL"), the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Richard M. Esenberg, one of the attorneys who is now counsel for Plaintiff in this lawsuit; and deny any other allegations in paragraph 16.
+Answering paragraph 16, admit that a true and correct copy of a letter sent to the District on October 3, 2013 is attached as Exhibit B to Plaintiff's Complaint, deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all, affirmatively allege on information and belief that at the time Exhibit B was sent, neither WILL nor Attorney Esenberg represented plaintiff, admit that the text quoted in paragraph 16 is text that is included in that letter, affirmatively allege that the letter contains other terms and that it speaks for itself, admit that the letter includes a signature block and letterhead indicating that it was sent by the Wisconsin Institute for Law & Liberty ("WILL"), the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Richard M. Esenberg, one of the attorneys who is now counsel for Plaintiff in this lawsuit, and deny any other allegations in paragraph 16.